The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), also called just “the coronavirus,” causes the disease COVID-19.

 Close contact is defined as being within 6 feet of someone for 15 minutes or more over the course of 1 day with or without a mask or face covering.
 If you have had close contact with a person with confirmed or presumptive COVID-19, call your medical provider and stay home and away from others.

-Quarantine keeps you from spreading the coronavirus to others if you were in close contact with someone with COVID-19.
-You can spread the coronavirus even if you don’t have any COVID-19 symptoms.
+If you are unvaccinated for COVID-19 and you were in close contact with someone with COVID-19, quarantine keeps you from spreading the coronavirus to other people.
+You can spread the coronavirus to other people even if you don’t have any COVID-19 symptoms.
 To quarantine, stay home and at least 6 feet away from everyone, including the people you live with.
 Please do NOT go to work, the grocery store or pharmacy; have friends over; or exercise in a group.

 As of April 26, 2021, the Oregon Health Authority recommends that unvaccinated persons who have been exposed to someone with COVID-19 quarantine for 14 days.
 Fully vaccinated people — those who received the final dose of their vaccine series at least two weeks ago and who do not have COVID-19 symptoms — do not need to quarantine.